 If you do not wish to cap the attendance to a session, leave this field blank.

 The content you’ve added can then be reordered using the handles to the left of each asset.
-Clicking the Remove button will remove the content asset from the VEX session, however the content asset will not be deleted from the Content Library.
+Clicking the Remove button deletes the content asset from the VEX session, however the content asset is not deleted from the Content Library.

 After adding the content you wish to associate with your session, and ordering it in the way you want it to show up, save your session for your changes to take effect.
 You’ll then see your Supplemental Content appear in the right side bar of your session when you visit your session as an attendee.
 When an asset is clicked by your attendees they’ll see it in a picture-in-picture view, allowing them to continue to watch the video stream while browsing the supplemental content.

 Manipulating Session Look and Feel

 The look and feel of your session is predominantly driven from the appearance settings you’ve chosen for your event.
 This includes your session header, and the fonts and font colors.
 To learn more about configuring appearance settings see VEX Appearance Setup.

 If you wish to manipulate any aspect of your session using functionality outside of the options outlined above, there is not yet a way to tie a specific snippet of external code to a session.
 However external code applied globally will apply to your sessions and can be used to target specific elements of your session.
 For example each session has uniquely generated classes so that a snippet of global external code can target them individually.